Economic and Political Overview

 Main Sectors of Industry

-The agricultural sector, which used to be the dominant force in the Hungarian economy for many years, now represents 3.2% of the GDP and employs 4% of the working population (World Bank, latest data available).
+The agricultural sector, which used to be the dominant force in the Hungarian economy for many years, now represents 2.5% of the GDP and employs 6% of the working population (World Bank, latest data available).
 The country has an agricultural area of 5,278k ha, around 56.7% of its territory (FAO).
 Cereals, fruits, maize, vegetables and wine are the main crops.
 More specifically, major crops include wheat (1 million ha), corn (1 million ha), and oilseeds (1 million ha) - mostly sunflower and rapeseed (0.9 million ha).
-According to the first 2023 estimates from the Hungarian Statistical Office, the agricultural output surpassed HUF 4.3 trillion, marking a 6.5% increase from the previous year.
-This growth was driven by a 25% rise in production volume, while the overall sector's output price decreased by 15%.
-Crop production volume increased by 44%, while livestock production saw a marginal 0.5% decrease.
-The substantial growth in specific crops was influenced by a low base in the preceding year.
+According to the first 2024 estimates from the Hungarian Statistical Office, the total output of agriculture exceeded BGN 4 thousand billion, 8% lower than the previous year.
+This decline was due to a 4.4% decrease in production volume and a 3.8% drop in price levels.
+Crop production was 11% lower and livestock production 4.9% higher than in 2023.

-Industry accounts for 24.6% of the country's GDP and employs 31% of the working population.
+Industry accounts for 22.7% of the country's GDP and employs 30% of the working population.
 Hungarian industry is very open to foreign investment, with manufacturing almost consistently ranking top receiver of foreign direct investment.
-The automotive and electronics sectors are the two main industrial sectors, and the manufacturing sector alone accounts for 17% of the country’s GDP.
+The automotive and electronics sectors are the two main industrial sectors, and the manufacturing sector alone accounts for around 17% of the country’s GDP.
 The electronics industry is one of the largest industrial sectors in Hungary, accounting for one-fifth of total manufacturing production.
-According to the latest figures by the Hungarian Central Statistical Office, industrial output decreased by 4.8% in the first semester of 2023 compared to the same period one year earlier (with -3.4% and -26% recorded by the manufacturing and energy subsectors, respectively).
+According to the latest figures by the Hungarian Central Statistical Office, in 2024 the volume of industrial production was 4.0% below the 2023 level.

-The services sector contributes 57.2% of GDP and employs almost 64% of the labour force.
+The services sector contributes 62.5% of GDP and employs almost 65% of the labour force.
 Trade, tourism and finance account for the largest share of activity and employment within the tertiary sector.
 In recent years the added value produced by the ICT sector increased by more than one-fifth, to USD 20 billion, with the digital economy currently making up more than 20% of Hungary's overall gross value added.
-The banking sector consists of 40 institutions: 21 commercial banks, 11 specialised credit institutions (mortgage banks, building societies, development and trade finance banks) and 8 foreign bank branches (European Banking Federation).
+In 2024, compared to the previous year and adjusted for calendar effects, the volume of retail trade increased by 2.6%.
+Sales grew by 3.7% in specialized and non-specialized food shops, 2.4% in non-food retail trade, while automotive fuel retail trade saw a slight decline of 0.1% (data HSO).
+Concerning the tourism sector, in 2024, there were 5.8% more tourism nights at tourist accommodation establishments than in the previous year (44.2 million tourism nights).
+The banking sector consists of 39 institutions: 17 commercial banks, 11 specialised credit institutions (mortgage banks, building societies, development and trade finance banks), 9 foreign bank branches and 2 guarantee institutions (European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services